Accessibility statement for Pay a DVLA Fine

 Preparation of this accessibility statement

-This website was last tested on 03 November 2020.
-The test was carried out by DAC Digital Accessibility Centre.
+This website was last tested on 1st December 2025 against the WCAG 2.2 AA standard.
+The test was carried out by Digital Accessibility Centre Limited.